m4ma/m4ma-performance/bench/README.md

 We ran the benchmarks on a single core on a single node on the [DAS-6](https://www.cs.vu.nl/das/home.shtml) cluster.
 To reproduce the measurements on the cluster run the `bench_modules.job` script.
 To reproduce them locally, set the working directory to `bench/` and run each benchmark script individually.

+All measurements are stored in the `data/` directory.
+Each CSV file contains three columns:

+- expr: Whether R or Rcpp implementations were executed
+- time: The execution time (in nanoseconds)
+- fun_name: The name of the executed function

 ### Benchmark Simulation Performance
 To see how different reimplementations affect the performance of the entire simulation, we substituted original implementations with optimized ones.
 We substituted entire modules (i.e., multiple functions) at once to reduce the amount of simulation runs.